149th Street–Hostos station: Exits

 There are two exit stairs each to the southwest and southeast corners of 149th Street and Grand Concourse.
+On the southwest corner, there is also an elevator that runs between street level and the lower mezzanine.
 Hostos Community College is located outside both exits, and the Bronx General Post Office is across 149th Street from the southeast exit.

 Elevators

 When the station was first opened, the only way to exit the station was through two elevators.
-The elevators had four levels: one at the northbound lower level platform, one at the level of a pedestrian overpass connecting the two lower level platforms at their southern ends, one at the mezzanine of the upper level platforms, and one at a street-level headhouse.
+The elevators had four levels: one at the northbound lower-level platform, one at the level of a pedestrian overpass connecting the two lower-level platforms at their southern ends, one at the mezzanine of the upper-level platforms, and one at a street-level headhouse.
 When the elevators were opened up for service, they were considered state-of-the-art at the time, holding up to 20 people.
 The elevators closed in 1975.

-As of 2020, the MTA planned to rebuild one of the two original elevators so that it operates from the headhouse to the pedestrian overpass above the lower level platforms, and build two new elevators with three stops.
+As of 2020, the MTA planned to rebuild one of the two original elevators so that it operates from the headhouse to the pedestrian overpass above the lower-level platforms, and build two new elevators with three stops.
 One elevator would have stops at both Manhattan-bound platforms and the overpass, and the other would have stops at both northbound platforms and the overpass.
 A new fare control area would be built somewhere in the overpass level.
-Construction began in mid-2021.
+Construction began after August 2020, and the elevators opened in September 2026 after more than three years of delays.

 IRT Jerome Avenue Line platforms

-The 149th Street–Grand Concourse station is an express station on the IRT Jerome Avenue Line that has three tracks and two island platforms, with the center track used during rush hours in the peak direction.
+The 149th Street–Hostos station is an express station on the IRT Jerome Avenue Line that has three tracks and two island platforms, with the center track used only in the peak direction during rush hours.
+The station is served by the at all times and is between 138th Street–Grand Concourse to the south and 161st Street–Yankee Stadium to the north.
+For southbound trains using the center track during the a.m. rush hour, the next stop is 125th Street.

 This station is on the upper level of the two-level station complex, with a free transfer to the IRT White Plains Road Line on the lower level.
 The station was opened on June 2, 1917, and was the southern terminus of the Jerome Avenue Line until it was extended through Mott Haven Avenue into the Upper East Side extension of the IRT Lexington Avenue Line.